Frequently Asked Questions

 If the smell, color or taste is related to excessive minerals in your water, a home water filter can help solve the issue.
 EWG has developed an extensive online guide to help you choose a filter that might help solve your problem.

 Another source of an unusual water smell could be the growth of algae in the source water used by the water utility.
 Algal toxins cannot be removed by ordinary water filtration methods.
-If algal contamination is reported by your water utility – as happened repeatedly in lake Erie, which supplies water to the city of Toledo, Ohio – temporary use of an emergency bottled water supply may be necessary.
+If your water utility reports algal contamination, you may need to use bottled water temporarily.

-Each water system regulates its own use of chlorine to disinfect water.
-Especially after large rainstorms – when large amounts of plant and animal waste, sewer discharge and urban runoff can end up in the water – your water system may add more chlorine or other disinfectants to treat potentially larger numbers of disease-causing microorganisms.
-These disinfectants, while essential to protect public health from waterborne diseases, create carcinogenic disinfection byproducts.
-To deal with excess chlorine and disinfection byproducts, you may consider installing a home water filter specifically designed to remove these chemicals from drinking water.
-EWG has developed an extensive online guide to help you find the right one for you.
+Each water system determines its own practices for chlorine disinfection.
+Especially after big rainstorms – when large amounts of plant and animal waste, sewer discharge and urban runoff can end up in the water – your water system may add more chlorine or other disinfectants to combat the influx of disease-causing microorganisms.
+Though essential to protect public health from waterborne diseases, these disinfectants also leave behind carcinogenic disinfection byproducts.
+To deal with excess chlorine and disinfection byproducts, you may consider installing a home water filter designed to remove these chemicals from drinking water.
+EWG has developed an extensive online guide to help you find the right one.

-My community has issued a boil water alert.
+My community has issued a “boil water” alert.
 What does that mean?